-How Much Can a Merchant Services Reseller Make?
+How Much Can a Merchant Services ISO Agent Make?

 There is a lot of potential for how much you can make.
-If we look at the example above, then you might make $50 off of a single merchant.
+If we look at the example above, then you might make as much as $10000 upfront off of a single merchant.

-If you manage to sign up 15 merchants per year, then in 5 years, you will be making $3750 in monthly recurring income without doing much.
+If you manage to sign up 15 merchants per year, then in 2 years, you could be making as much as $25,000 in monthly recurring income.
 Keep increasing merchants, and your income will increase.

-How Do I Become a Merchant Account Reseller?
+How Do I Become a ISO Agent Reseller?

-It’s simple, just select a good merchant reseller program, talk to them, discuss your concerns, and once you are satisfied, fill their form.
+It’s simple, just select the best ISO agent program, talk to them, discuss your concerns, and once you are satisfied, fill their form.

-You might be required to provide them with some documentation, just follow what they tell you, and after some verification work, you’ll be registered as their merchant accounts reseller.
+You might be required to provide them with some documentation, just follow what they tell you, and after some verification work, you’ll be registered as their merchant account reseller.

 Over to You:

-See, it’s not really hard to be a merchant account reseller, plus the perks of being your own boss and no income cap really make it an appealing business model.
-However, just be careful when joining a credit card processing reseller program as you don’t want to be bound by unfair rules and regulations.
+See, it’s not really hard to be an ISO agent, plus the perks of being your own boss and no income cap really make it an appealing business model.
+However, just be careful when joining a payment processing reseller program as you don’t want to be bound by unfair rules and regulations.